bioFAM/MOFA/README.md

 If you have no idea on what to expect, it is better to start with a fixed number of factors.

 **(Q) Can I put known covariates in the model?**
 Combining unknown factors learnt by the model with known covariates is technically possible, but we extensively tested this functionality and it was not yielding good results.
 The reason is that covariates are usually discrete labels that do not reflect the underlying continuous biology.
 In addition, some samples might have wrong or imperfect annotations.
 This could completely mess up the model.
-What we recommend is that you learn the factors and then relate them to the covariates via visualisation or via a simple correlation analysis.
+What we recommend is that you learn the factors in a completely unsupervised manner and then relate them to the covariates via visualisation or via a simple correlation analysis (see our vignettes).
 If your covariate of interest is indeed an important driver of variability, do not worry, MOFA will find it!

 **(Q) Should I do any filtering to the input data?**
 You must remove features with zero variance and ideally also features with low variance, as they can cause numerical issues in the model.
 In practice we generally select the top N most variable features per assay